El Zein family: Youssef Bek El Zein

-Abdul Majeed bin Youssef El Zein – Officer in the Internal Security Forces, politician, and former Member of the Lebanese Parliament.
+Abdul Majeed Bek bin Youssef El Zein – Officer in the Internal Security Forces, politician, and former Member of the Lebanese Parliament.
 He entered politics after resigning from the military and served on the parliamentary committees for foreign affairs and defence, serving as an MP until 1972.

-Abdul Karim Youssef bin Youssef El Zein – Soldier, politician, and former Member of the Lebanese Parliament.
+Abdul Karim Bek Youssef bin Youssef El Zein – Soldier, politician, and former Member of the Lebanese Parliament.
 He graduated from the Military Academy with the rank of lieutenant.
 He was elected as a Member of the Lebanese Parliament in 1964, representing the Zahrani district in southern Lebanon, and served on the Parliamentary Committees for Finance and Budget as well as Agriculture.

 Notable descendants of Muhammad El Zein

-Muhammad bin Suleiman El Zein, along with his brother Abu Khalil, studied in Jbaa.
+Sheikh Muhammad bin Suleiman El Zein, along with his brother Abu Khalil, studied in Jbaa.
 He authored a book on jurisprudence titled Rasa'il fi al-Fiqh (رسائل في الفقه) and another book titled Sharh al-Nizam (شرح النظام) along with other works.
 He was born in Sidon in 1830 and died there in 1902.
 He travelled to Najaf but returned upon his father's death without completing his studies there.
 He had five children, including Muhammad Rida bin Muhammad El Zein.